Exyzt/DSA4212-Transformer-Project/Report/DSA4212_Assignment.typ

   $ "FFN"(bold(upright(x))) = "ReLU"(bold(upright(x)) bold(upright(W))_1 + bold(upright(b))_1) bold(upright(W))_2 + bold(upright(b))_2 $

-  While the linear transformations are the same across different positions, they use different parameters from layer to layer NeurIPS.
-The intermediate dimension (also called filter size or feedforward size) is typically 4 times the model dimension.
+  While the linear transformations are the same across different positions, they use different parameters from layer to layer.
+The intermediate dimension (also called filter size or feed-forward size) is typically 4 times the model dimension.

 - *Layer Normalization & Residual Connections* \
   Layer normalization and residual connections, while conceptually not essential to the